Tennis-Italy's Trevisan beats Fernandez to reach French Open semis | Sports-Games

 Seventeenth seed Fernandez, who was treated for a foot injury in the first set, was never going to go away quietly though and broke serve twice herself to claw back to 3-5.
 The nerves were obvious as Trevisan again served for the match but this time she would not be denied as she secured the win with an angled crosscourt forehand.

+She beat Gauff during her 2020 run to the quarters.
+"I like the fight.
+I like the adrenaline.
+I like the moment before I get in the court," added Trevisan.

 She is bidding to emulate compatriot Francesca Schiavone, who won the title in 2010, and the way she is playing suggests she will take some stopping in that quest.
-Trevisan, surprisingly making only her third main draw appearance in Paris, began the match in confident fashion and broke serve in the opening game.
+Trevisan, surprisingly making only her third main draw appearance in Paris, broke serve in the opening game.

 Fernandez showed great calmness, however, to take the match into a tiebreak which she claimed with ease.
 She could have no complaints, however, as Trevisan seized her opportunity in the decider and held her nerve for her 10th successive victory.